JorisAlkema/website-joris/content/blog/Norway_motorcycle_vacation.md

 tags = ["travel", "motorcycle"]
 +++

 August 2025 I went on solo motorcycle vacation to Norway for 8 days.
 While I did document this on Polarsteps, I myself really prefer anything in plain-text format.
-It will mostly be a travel blog, with a short list of tips (dervied from faults I made) for (any) motorcycle trip.
+It will mostly be a travel blog, with a short list of tips (derived from faults I made) for (any) motorcycle trip.

+{{< figure src="/images/motor.jpg" caption="My pretty cb500x 2019" >}}

 **Roads**
 I got some insider tips from someone I met in Hirthals who lives in Hagesund.
 Which totally changed my experience.
 In no specific order: